zaczap/bios201/Workshop2/README.md

 Setup
 -----
-Follow the setup steps outlined in Workshop 1.
+Follow the setup steps outlined in the first workshop.
 Then copy the workshop materials and `cd` into the copied directory.

 Spliced Alignment and read counting